Par For Cinderella Excerpt

 “Let go of her!”

 She fought her way up through the darkness just like when she sank beneath the tour boat and couldn’t move.
-A hand gripped hers.
-Warm.
-Secure.
-She remembered a face.
-A name.
-Aidan.

 The large hand engulfing hers gave a gentle squeeze.